 In case the issuer proposes to make any second or subsequent private placement offers of non-convertible securities during the validity of the GID, it will only be required to file a fresh KID containing limited details since the issue of the GID which is relevant to the offer.
-This change was brought about to avoid multiplicity of placement
+This change was brought about to avoid multiplicity of placement memorandums filed by issuers for listed non-convertibles securities in the same year and to reduce the costs involved in the transactions.

-- memorandums filed by issuers for listed nonconvertibles securities in the same year and to reduce the costs involved in the transactions. - disclosures b) Alignment of for private placements and public issues - The existing Schedule II to the NCS Regulations, which dealt with disclosure requirements for issuance and listing of privately placed non-convertible securities is deleted.
-Instead, the existing Schedule I, which previously dealt with disclosure requirements for issuance and listing of publicly issued non-convertible securities is modified to make it applicable to both, public issuance and private placement of non-convertible securities.
-This led to new disclosure requirements for issuance of privately placed non-convertible securities which were previously applicable to only public issuance. - c) Commencement of new formats The issuers are required to disclose the information in the new format (i.e., GID and KID) on a 'comply or explain' basis until March 31, 2024 and on a mandatory basis thereafter. - 'Senior d) Key Managerial Personnel and Management' defined - the terms Managerial Personnel' and 'Senior Management' are specifically defined in the NCS Regulations.
+- 2. Alignment of disclosures for private placements and public issues The existing Schedule II to the NCS Regulations, which dealt with disclosure requirements for issuance and listing of privately placed non-convertible securities has now been deleted.
+Instead, the existing Schedule I, which previously dealt with disclosure requirements for issuance and listing of publicly issued non-convertible securities has been modified to make it applicable to both, public issuance and private placement of non-convertible securities.
+This has led to new disclosure requirements for issuance of privately placed non-convertible securities which were previously applicable to only public issuance. - 3.
+Commencement of new formats The issuers are required to disclose the information in the new format (i.e., GID and KID) on a 'comply or explain' basis until March 31, 2024 and on a mandatory basis thereafter. - 4.
+Key Managerial Personnel and 'Senior Management' defined - the terms 'Key Managerial Personnel' and 'Senior Management' have now been specifically defined in the NCS Regulations.
 'Senior Management" is defined to mean members of the core management team of an issuer excluding the board of directors and includes the members of the management one level below the chief executive officer or managing director or whole-time director or manager and financial heads.
-Senior management is also required to make certain disclosures relating to their financial or other material interest.
+Senior management is now also required to make certain disclosures relating to their financial or other material interest.
 'Key Managerial Personnel' is defined to have the meaning ascribed to the said term under sub-section (51) of section 2 of the Companies Act, 2013.
 This is done to ensure uniformity in the identification of Key Managerial Personnel and 'Senior Management' defined both during pre-listing and post-listing of non-convertible securities.